matkatmusic/PFMCPP_Project1/README.md

 #
 ## 5) Wait for me to merge the Pull Request
-- Once **I merge** the **PR**, I will do one of 2 things:
+Once **I merge** the **PR**, I will do one of 2 things:
    - Replace the old instructions with new instructions on the `master` branch

    - Mark the project as complete and tell you what the next assignment is.
-    - if I tell you that the project is complete **remove me as collaborator from the github repo and Replit**
+        - if I tell you that the project is complete, follow the instructions in message that will appear in Slack
-   - Remove the project links from your Pinned Messages in our DM thread.

 #
 ## 6) Share your merged work with the Slack Workspace
 - if I replace the instructions, please share your completed work for the project to the appropriate channel.